 Traffic delays as Just Stop Oil protesters climb major road bridge

-Police were called to a report two people had climbed on to the Queen Elizabeth II Bridge at the Dartford Crossing and were ‘currently at height’.
+Police were called to reports that two people had climbed on to the Queen Elizabeth II Bridge at the Dartford Crossing and were ‘currently at height’.

 Two Just Stop Oil protesters have climbed to the top of a major road bridge linking Essex and Kent, forcing police to close it to traffic.